Kasim-An/cosc-3p91/README.md

 It's already packaged in netbeans project, assignment4server is the last version This game is a car race game, the player number can be choose 1-4 and each player has 7 cards to control their car, if the car hits or drop off the board, it will respone.

+Most of the source is based on instructor Michael Winter(mwinter@brocku.ca)